khill42/OSC_IntroHPC/_episodes/12-scheduler.md

 | PBS_O_WORKDIR|  PBS sets the environment variable PBS_O_WORKDIR to the directory from which the batch job was submitted PBS_QUEUE Queue job is running in (typically this is the same as PBS_O_QUEUE). |
 | $TEMPDIR|  Compute node where job is assigned.|

+> ## Quick Reference
+>A good reference for these and other PBS variables is part of our [Batch Processing at OSC](https://www.osc.edu/supercomputing/batch-processing-at-osc) pages under [Batch-Related Command Summary](https://www.osc.edu/supercomputing/batch-processing-at-osc/batch-related-command-summary).
+{: .callout}

 ## Canceling a job